Provable Coordination for LLM Agents via Message Sequence Charts: From Global to Distributed Programs

-Runtime generation does introduce uncertainty: the sub-workflow is LLM-produced and may not behave as intended.
+Runtime generation does introduce uncertainty: the generated workflow is LLM-produced and may not behave as intended.
 Three properties of the framework help manage this.
-First, each sub-workflow is isolated: it runs within its own lifeline scope and cannot affect the outer workflow except through its declared return value.
+First, each generated workflow has its own lifeline scope: it cannot access the outer workflow's lifelines or local variables, and communicates back to the outer workflow only through its declared return value.
+Declared effect actions may nevertheless affect external state.
 Second, structural invariants are checked before execution.
-In particular, the sub-workflow must end with \texttt{return}~\textit{var}~\texttt{@}~\textit{Lifeline}, where \textit{var} is in scope on \textit{Lifeline} at that point.
-Third, ZipperGen renders each sub-workflow as a separate, inspectable MSC in ZipperChat, making it straightforward to see exactly what the generated workflow did.
+In particular, the generated workflow must end with \texttt{return}~\textit{var}~\texttt{@}~\textit{Lifeline}, where \textit{var} is in scope on \textit{Lifeline} at that point.
+Third, generated workflows are surfaced in the runtime trace and logs, so the produced coordination code can be inspected after validation and execution.